tetiana-hill/Java-Pro-13.09.2022/README.md

 # Java-Pro-13.09.2022
-This project contain homework from Tetiana Hill
+This project contains homework from Tetiana Hill